“What gets measured gets done.” Peter Drucker

 Change management KPIs are key performance indicators that help organizations track and measure the success of change management initiatives.

-Change management KPIs examples include measures of project completion, employee satisfaction, effectiveness of communication and training and compliance with change management procedures.
+Change management KPIs examples include measures of project completion, change adoption metrics, employee satisfaction, effectiveness of communication and training and compliance with change management procedures.